Qaisuddin: Career

-He was founding chairman of the biochemistry department at Rajshahi University in 1976.
-He was dean of the Faculty of Science of Rajshahi University, president of Rajshahi University Teachers Association (RUTA).
-At that time was syndicate member of Islamic University, Bangladesh.
+He was the founding chairman of the biochemistry department at Rajshahi University in 1976.
+He was dean of the Faculty of Science of Rajshahi University, president of Rajshahi University Teachers Association (RUTA), and a syndicate member of Islamic University, Bangladesh.

-Vice-Chancellorship
+Vice-chancellorship

-He became the cice chancellor of Islamic University on 3 September 1997.
-And after serving here for 3 years, he joined Bangladesh Open University as a vice chancellor.
+Qaisuddin became the vice chancellor of Islamic University on 3 September 1997.
+After serving for three years, he joined Bangladesh Open University as a vice chancellor.

 Works

 Research

-He has published more than 50 research articles in local and foreign science journals.
-Important journal is:
+Qaisuddin published more than 50 research articles in local and foreign science journals.
+Important journal articles include: